byu-oit/handel/README.md

 resources, automatically wiring up the painful security bits between resources.

 # Usage
-See the [Wiki](https://github.com/byu-oit-appdev/handel/wiki) for documentation on this library.
+See the [Handel docs](https://handel.readthedocs.io) on ReadTheDocs for documentation on this library.

 # Credits
 The concepts in this library were originally introduced by the platform engineers at [FamilySearch](https://familysearch.org/).
 I've adapted their concept of Blueprints for use in this library.